Every Saturday morning, we meet in Johnson Park in Piscataway for a group run.

 The Delaware & Raritan Canal Towpath, a State Park, is one of the best running experiences in New Jersey.
 It is flat by design and mostly smooth because the Park repairs flood damage by spreading a medium-grained crushed red shale that is delightful to run on.
 There are many birds and other wildlife to see and seasonal wildflowers to encourage a meditative state on an easy long run.
 You can run forever.
 But don’t feel pressured to do so.
 You can run as little or as far as you want.
 This does not have to be your “long run,” but it will surely be your most pleasurable.
 The run is out-and-back from Landing Lane.
 Typical distances vary from 3 to over 20 miles and runners of all levels and speeds are welcome!
 Restrooms are available at the start (Grove 2 or Grove 5) and at the Van Wickle house across the Demott footbridge.

 Parallel to Johnson Park is River Road, which is the southern limit of Rutgers’ Busch Campus.
-Many different roads on the Busch and Livingston Campuses of Rutgers allow loops of ~5 to 7 miles.
-If ice or flood damage makes the Towpath hazardous these loops are popular.
+Many different roads on the Busch and Livingston Campuses of Rutgers allow loops of ~4 to 7 miles, which we call “Dragon loops.”
+If ice or flood damage makes the Towpath hazardous these loops are particularly popular.

 Post Run Eats